About Our Program

 Our program helps inspire the creative minds of children through crafts, stories, games & songs, fine motor & cognitive learning and socialization.
 There are also science experiments & gross motor activities, along with an outdoor program.
 The goal is to provide a safe, fun and enriching atmosphere where children, aged 3 to 5 years old, are prepared for the transition to full time school.

 If a parent has the time and drive to commit to greater involvement in the school, they might find a fulfilling role on our Parent Executive Committee.
-The executive changes every year and as a result the roles of Vice-president, Treasurer, Registrar, and Communications/Publicity officer become available.
+The executive changes every year and as a result the roles of President, Treasurer and Fundraiser Lead become available.
 Parents can volunteer for an executive role and enjoy the opportunity to participate more fully in the cooperative environment and the running of the school.
 Our school is well and truly run by its parents!

 History of Peggy Brewin